WHAT DOES IT MEAN TO SANCTION A COMPETITION?

 Determine the level of competition which best suits your location and target competitors either a provincial HCBC event, or a national EC Bronze, Silver, Gold, Platinum level competition.

 Competition organizers are required to submit competition application, Certificate of Insurance, draft Prize list, entry forms and waiver.

 Organizers then complete application process using the online competition administration portal.

 Click here for link: https://horsesport.pro/Login “Create an Account” using organizer’s current HCBC Number and password.
 Then select Sport Organization “Horse Council BC” from drop down menu and LOGIN to your competition admin account

 Step 1.
 Click on the green tab “Create a Competition” and select the rules for the type of competition either HCBC or Equestrian Canada Bronze / Silver.
 You will be redirected to the General Information tab to complete as much general information as possible, and check boxes at bottom of page click create competition.
 You may pay permit fee by credit card or mail a cheque at a later date.
 A Dashboard of the different tasks is shown on the right side of page.
 Click on each tab completing follow the steps online to submit your competition application, payment and upload your competition documents.

-You may also print and submit by email or mail the following documents
+You may also print and submit by online competition portal, email or mail the following documents to HCBC

 1.)
 HCBC Competition Application HCBC Recognized Event-Application with payment of permit fees to HCBC by credit card or cheque